-- · Are benefits reduced or eliminated while working?
-Answer: Yes - · Adjustment formula
+Are benefits reduced or eliminated while working?
+Answer: Yes

+· Adjustment formula

-If a beneficiary is eligible for and starts receiving spousal benefits, then Social Security withholds these benefits if their earnings or their spouse's earnings exceed a threshold level.
+If a beneficiary is eligible for and starts receiving survivor benefits, then Social Security withholds these benefits if their earnings exceed a threshold level.
 Prior to the 2000 reform, this applied to workers under age 70 and since the reform it has only applied to workers before their FEA.
-How much of the spousal benefit is reduced depends on whether a beneficiary is entitled to old-age benefits based only on their earnings record.
-See the following formulas for computational details based on circumstance:
+How much of the survivor benefit is reduced depends on whether a beneficiary is entitled to old-age benefits based only on their earnings record.
+See Formula 3 for computational details on reductions in old-age survivor benefit payments if a beneficiary continues to work and Table 9 for applicable threshold values of this earnings test by year.